kyechestnut/KyeChestnutChallenge/README.md

 This challenge gives you a list of nested lists consiting of ints, strings, and some noise.
-You'l need to sort it out into two non nested lists (one ints and one strings) and retunr that to my challenges test function
+You'l need to sort it out into two non nested lists (one ints and one strings) and return that to my challenges test function